Country Representative, Philippines and Pacific Island Nations; Regional Advisor for Local Governance

 Expertise: Political, economic, and social issues in the Philippines; Southeast Asian relations; U.S.-Philippines relations; local governance; the non-governmental sector in the Philippines; and corruption.

-Education: B.A. in political science, University of Washington; M.A. and Ph.D. in political science from Boston University.
+Education: Bachelor's degree in Political Science, University of Washington; master's and doctor of philosophy degrees in Political Science from Boston University.

 Foreign Sustainable Peace in Mindanao: The Role of Civil Society